Philadelphia Rabbit Veterinarian

 Female intact bunnies have a high chance of developing uterine cancer.
 This cancer metastasizes to their lungs, and sometimes the first sign of a problem is difficulty breathing.
 At this stage, it is too late to save the bunny.
 So spay your female bunny to avoid this heartbreaking disease.
 Female bunnies should be spayed after they are 6 months old.

 Another health issue that can show up is tooth “points.”
 Rabbits have continuously growing teeth.
 When a rabbit eats, they grind their food instead of chewing it, wearing down their teeth in the process.
 If their teeth are misaligned, they eventually develop “points,” resulting in drooling and dropping their hay and pellets.
 This problem shows up because of genetics and sometimes doesn’t develop until the rabbit is over 2 years old.
 A bunny can have a malocclusion of just its 2 front incisors, or their cheek teeth can also be misaligned.
 This is one of the items which should be checked at an annual exam.

 As a rabbit gets older, regular blood work should be run yearly to look for underlying diseases such as kidney and liver disease.
 In my career, I have seen many older rabbits, the oldest being 15 years old.

 Remember, rabbit toenails also grow like dogs and cats, so they should be trimmed regularly to ensure they don’t catch them in the wiring of their kennel.

-Many times rabbits hide their problems and diseases, so always monitor their water and food intake, and the size of their poops.
+Often, rabbits hide their problems and diseases, so always monitor their water and food intake and the size of their poops.
 As a rabbit becomes sick, they slow down their eating, resulting in smaller and smaller poops.
 With constant monitoring, you should be able to catch a problem early.